13 December 2016

-Further to our letter of 21 December 2015, we now provide you with another update on the status of the fund.
+Further to our letter of July 2016, we are pleased to provide you with an update on the status of the fund.

-The legal proceedings continue to progress.
-As advised previously, we are unable to comment further on these legal proceedings or any likely outcome.
-However we can continue to provide updates on specific matters pertaining to the fund and its resolution.
+Legal proceedings continue to progress and as advised previously, we are unable to comment further on these proceedings or any likely outcome.
+However, we can continue to provide updates on specific matters pertaining to the fund and its resolution.

 One of the properties, as previously advised, is severely earthquake damaged.
-We continue our attempts to have the insurer honour its obligations under the insurance policy.
-An Interlocutory Judgement put in place through an entity connected to the borrower which effectively prevents us from leasing, selling, or demolishing this property until the claim is settled, remains in place.
+We have made considerable progress with the insurer who has now made an interim payment.
+We continue our attempts to have the insurer honour its remaining obligations under the insurance policy.
+The temporary Court Judgement put in place through an entity connected to the borrower, which effectively prevents us from leasing, selling, or demolishing this property until the claim is settled, remains in place.

 Other properties we have been attempting to sell comprise a range of bare land and viticulture sections.
-Historic and ongoing litigation between neighbours has been a significant deterrent to potential buyers.
-A significant amount of work has been undertaken to end the litigation which involves all of the property owners in the development.
-CMT’s exposure is less than 50%.
-While we have been unable to sell the commercial sections as a result of the litigation we have had some recent success in selling some of the lifestyle blocks.
-We hope that interest in the properties continues.
+We advised that historic and ongoing litigation between neighbours has been a significant deterrent to potential buyers.
+A significant amount of work has been undertaken to end the litigation which involves all of the property owners in the development and we are pleased to now advise this matter has been resolved.
+As a result we have entered into negotiations with a buyer for a significant portion of the property.
+Should the sale conclude CMT’s exposure will be 3 lifestyle blocks only; we expect those to sell quickly.

 Trustees Executors Limited